facebook

 Conclusion on atypical grid usage

-Atypical grid usage is an effective strategy for increasing grid stability and reducing grid expansion costs by promoting a more even utilization of the electricity grid.
+Atypical grid usage represents an effective strategy for increasing grid stability and reducing grid expansion costs by promoting more uniform utilization of the power grid.
 By avoiding peak load times, companies can significantly reduce their grid fees.
-This form of grid usage is becoming increasingly important in the wake of the energy transition and the increased feed-in of renewable energies.
-In contrast to the band load regulation, which is also included in Section 19 StromNEV and is likely to expire in 2026, atypical grid usage will be strengthened in the future.
-In what form remains to be seen.
+This form of grid usage is gaining increasing importance in the course of the energy transition and the increased feed-in of renewable energies.
+In contrast to baseload regulation, which is also stipulated in § 19 StromNEV and will likely expire around 2026, atypical grid usage will be further strengthened in the future.
+The exact form remains to be seen.
+More on the status of the grid fee reform in our article.
+AgNes-Interim Report 2026.

 In addition to the financial benefits for companies, atypical grid usage also helps to relieve the burden on the public electricity grid.
 It reduces the pressure to expand the grid and creates incentives for consumers to develop flexible consumption strategies.
 These measures are essential for the planned reforms of the German energy market and promote a sustainable and stable energy supply.